hvalev/rcpyci/README.md

 base_face_path = "./base_face.jpg"
 analyze_data(sample_data, base_face_path, n_trials=500)
 ```
 In reality, you will instead load your own dataframe and pass the arguments used in generating the stimulus image to the `analyze_data` function as well as any additional tweaks you want to apply.
-For more information, check the method signature
+For more information, check the method signature.
+Be mindful that the library makes use of `joblib` to parallelize computation and spawns `n_jobs` python processes to handle each data 'split' in the dataframe.
+If you're using `analyze_data` from the `interface` namespace, that would be split by participant and condition.
+As such you should make sure that you have enough memory for the number of concurrent processes.
+Typically if you have around 20GB RAM, you could use around 6-8 concurrent jobs.
+After the initial workloads have been assigned the memory usage normalizes, since the computation is not stuck simultaneously on memory intensive tasks (such as computing zmaps on the parameter space).
+The easiest way to find the optimal number of concurrent jobs is by trial and error.

 ## What is in this package
 The package includes 4 main namespaces: